chopmo/puzzlenode-solutions/05_counting_cards/README.markdown

 A few general notes:

- * I don't use the "round" concept for anything.
-A game consists of a number of turns.
+ * I don't use the concept of a "round" for anything.
+A game simply consists of a number of turns.
  * Any player's turn may have associated actions, not just Lil's
  * In fact, I don't distinguish between the players at all in the simulation
  * The table distinguishes between the discard pile and cards in transit.
 This is not strictly necessary, but I think it improves readability.